 Welcome to Semuc Champey & Around

-Eleven kilometers south of Lanquín, along a rough, bumpy, slow road, is Semuc Champey, famed for its great 300m-long natural limestone bridge, on top of which is a stepped series of pools with cool, flowing river water good for swimming.
+Seven miles (11km) south of Lanquín, along a rough, bumpy, slow road, is Semuc Champey, famed for its great 300m-long natural limestone bridge, on top of which is a stepped series of pools with cool, flowing river water good for swimming.
 The water is from the Río Cahabón, and much more of it passes underground, beneath the bridge.
 Though this bit of paradise is difficult to reach, the beauty of its setting and the perfection of the pools, ranging from turquoise to emerald-green, make it worth it.
 Many people consider this the most beautiful spot in all Guatemala.

 Guatemala's most beautiful secret

 Guatemala’s a very accessible, welcoming country and with a bit of planning and the right smarts, you’re in for an enchanting ride.
 Here’s Lonely Planet’s classic itinerary and insider tips for the perfect, hassle-free first-timer’s trip.